intentor/hello-rag-chat/README.md

 make run
 ```

-The chat page will open in your browser, so you can load a webpage and start asking questions about it.
+The chat page will open in your browser.
+You can enter a URL to generate context for the conversation and start asking questions about it after loading.